There is no doubt about it; your ability to save money and optimise your earnings will have a huge bearing on your future.

 Consider the following: –

 Do you wish to retain greater control of your Pension Plan?

 For many people, standard pensions are desirable as they automatically manage funds and remove the complexities associated with a long-term investment.

 If you have strong financial knowledge and an understanding of core investment markets, however, you may wish to retain greater control of your accounts, withdrawals and the way in which your money is utilised.

 In this respect a SIPP is a great option to consider, as it offers you access to a more diverse set of investment opportunities and affords greater freedom in terms of withdrawing your funds.

 SIPPs drive lower service fees

 You will also need to consider the potential payment of annual service fees to the company managing your fund.
-If you partner with SIPP specialists such as Bestinvest, however, it is possible to keep these fees to a minimum and optimise the amount of available income upon maturity.
+If you partner with SIPP specialists, however, it is possible to keep these fees to a minimum and optimise the amount of available income upon maturity.

 This is a common trend across all SIPPs, with annual services fees as low as 0.35 on assets of up-to £250,000 and reduced further for those with greater financial resources.